 Bishop Auckland West is the terminal station at the eastern end of the line.
 There is also a connection to the national rail network via the line to Darlington.
 Work has commenced on a project to construct a short footpath (about 150 metres) providing direct transfer between the Network Rail platform and the Weardale Railway platform.
 This path should be operational by mid 2022.
-Until this new footpath is completed access to the platform is via a longer (350 metres) route – see map below.

 There is limited parking at the main network rail station.
 Parking charges are soon to be implemented.
 There are other supervised car parks for the adjacent Morrisons and Halfords stores.

 First opened in 1843, when the original Stockton and Darlington railway line was extended from South Church to Crook, Bishop Auckland was to develop into an important interchange point.
 It was like the hub of a wheel with lines radiating to all parts of the railway network including Darlington, Crook & Weardale, Durham, Spennymoor and Barnard Castle.

 It was unusual in shape, being triangular, so it was no problem if a locomotive needed turning.
 It was occasionally used as a diversion route by mainline express traffic to avoid engineering works between Darlington and Durham.
 A substantial goods yard, opened in the 1870s, existed towards the centre of the town.
 Scammel delivery trucks could often be seen scurrying around the busy streets with deliveries.